 Board of Directors

-Brian J. Lindgren is Business Development Director for the Technology Services Group of Engility Corporation (formerly L-3), which is a platinum member of CDCA.
+Brian J. Lindgren is a Business Development Director for the Engility Corporation (formerly L-3), which is a platinum member of CDCA.
 Brian was elected to the CDCA board of directors in 2012, after having served three terms as President of the AFCEA South Carolina Lowcountry chapter.
 He is Chairman of the CDCA’s Small Business Committee, which coordinates the quarterly SBIOI symposia.
-Previously Brian had actively participated in CDCA activities (writer and former committee member for CDCA Communicator, presentations at two SBIOIs, planning and exhibitor roles for the C4ISR/C5ISR Government & Industry symposia), and has always been with corporate and platinum CDCA member companies at all size levels (Large: Engility/L-3, Booz Allen, Lockheed Martin; Medium: SRC; Small: WareOnEarth, Imagine One, ICS).
+Previously Brian had actively participated in CDCA activities (former writer and committee member for CDCA Communicator, presentations at two SBIOIs, planning and exhibitor roles for the C4ISR/C5ISR Government & Industry summits), and has always been with corporate and platinum CDCA member companies at all size levels (Large: Engility/L-3, Booz Allen, Lockheed Martin; Medium: SRC; Small: WareOnEarth, Imagine One, ICS).
 Two of these companies (WareOnEarth and Imagine One) graduated from small business status while Brian was there, so Brian connects to the issues that affect contracting firms of different sizes.
-Brian has been a long-time advocate of contractors in the Charleston community.
-“I have always been involved with volunteer community and civic organizations,” he said.
-“I seek re-election on the CDCA board to continue serving the Charleston contractor community.
-At a time when sequestration has generated a lot of uncertainty, I believe I can leverage my experience in the Charleston community (resident for 21 years, SPAWAR contractor for 15 years) for optimal results, particularly as CDCA increases its collaborative efforts with our partner organization such as AFCEA and WID.”
+A Charleston resident since 1992, for many years Brian has been involved with volunteer community and civic organizations, and he sees his position on the CDCA board as a means to continue serving the Charleston community.
+As an advocate of contractors in the Charleston community, he is optimistic about leveraging his background and corporate relationships for optimal results during challenging times.

 Charlie Templeton is the Senior Vice President/General Manager Secure Mission Solutions and has over 30 years’ experience managing information technology (IT) systems, evaluating new technologies and working in the area of computer operations, telecommunications, information management and information operations.
 His experience in the information technology business covers both the civilian as well as the military sectors.
 He is well versed in both the technical aspects of the defense industry as well as the management of technical resources in the defense contractor and military communities.
 Charlie’s expertise in the civilian defense industry has been varied marked by positions as Technical Director, Program Manager, Director of Operations, Vice President of Business Services and Senior Vice President and General Manager for Secure Mission Solutions.
 At present he is responsible for the Global Security Solutions Business Unit headquartered in Charleston, SC.
 He was one of the founding members of the Charleston Defense Contractors Association and has been active for the past ten years.
 He has aided the growth of the organization as membership chairman for the association.
 Charlie also has a broad background in the military where he served in the communications, computer and information management areas for 26 years.
 He directed the day to day operations of networked computer systems for Air Force wide use and implementation of hardware, software and support services.
 He is well versed in both the technical aspects of the defense industry as well as the management of technical resources in the defense contractor and military communities.